andris9/hoodiecrow/README.md

 > **Protip** Running `imapper --help` displays useful information about command line options for Imapper and some sample configuration data.

 After you have started Imapper server, you can point your IMAP client to `<hostname>:143`.
 Use the correct username and password as configured.

+#### Options

+The Imapper command-line supports several options.
+Each can be passed as an environment variable, set as a command-line argument, or left to the default.
+Command-line overrides environment variable overrides default.

+* `--port port` or `IMAP_PORT=port`: which port to listen on.
+Default is 993 if `--secure` (SSL) or 143 if not.
+* `--smtpPort` or `IMAP_SMTPPORT=port`: which port to listen for SMTP delivered messages **for testing only**.
+Default is not to listen on SMTP.
+* `--ssl true` or `IMAP_SSL=true`: whether to listen over SSL on port 993 instead of clear on 143.
+Default is false.
+* `--debug true` or `IMAP_DEBUG=true`: whether to enable debug messages to console.
+Default is false.
+* `--config path` or `IMAP_CONFIG=path`: path to a json file with config options suited to the imapper as a module.
+Default is none.

 ### Include as a Node.js module